-- 1. Authoritative.
+- Authoritative.
 New Testament letters were a substitute for the author's presence.
-The letter represented the authority of the writer; this authority was often stated in the opening verses.31 - 2.
+The letter represented the authority of the writer; this authority was often stated in the opening verses.25 - 2.
 Situational.
 New Testament letters often addressed specific situations or problems.
 For instance, Galatians was written to a church that thought salvation depended on following Jewish requirements.
 Paul emphasized our freedom in Christ.
 In contrast, the church at Corinth was taking freedom to the extreme-tolerating sexual immorality.
-In 1 Corinthians, Paul emphasizes our responsibility to obedience.
+In 1 Corinthians, Paul emphasizes our responsibility to obedience. - 3.
+Addressed to Believers.
+The letters are written to regional churches (Romans) or individual believers (Philemon) or to believers in general (Jude).
+Not all the recipients were living in a saving relationship with God.
+Paul called the Corinthian believers to repent of some of their actions; he called the Galatians to return to the gospel; and

-30 The concepts in this section are adapted from J. Scott Duvall and J. Daniel Hays, Grasping God's Word (Grand Rapids: Zondervan, 2012).
+24 The concepts in this section are adapted from J. Scott Duvall and J. Daniel Hays, Grasping God's Word (Grand Rapids: Zondervan, 2012).

-31 For example, Ephesians 1:1 states Paul's apostolic authority: "Paul, an apostle of Jesus Christ by the will of God."
+25 For example, Ephesians 1:1 states Paul's apostolic authority: "Paul, an apostle of Jesus Christ by the will of God."